hove-io/navitia_sdk_docs/aroundme/android/0.3.0/getting_started.md

 ## 👨‍💻 Implementation

 This module is set up by calling `AroundMeUI.getInstance()`.
 The singleton behaves like a builder in which each method allows you to configure the module.
-You need to call the `init()` method at the end.<br>
+You need to call the `init()` method at the end.\
 The following are arguments of the `init()` method:

 <div markdown="1">